rhinocerose/eurorack-ForgeSeries/firmware-CLK/Readme.md

     cd firmware-CLK
     ```

-3. Build the project using VSCode and PlatformIO extension
+3. Open the project using VSCode and PlatformIO extension

+4. Build and upload the firmware to the module.

 ## Contributing